The 6 parameters of (’a, ’b, ’c, ’d, ’e, ’f) format6

 Fortunately, expressing scanning with a continuation (the function

-describe scanning: just say that for any type 'f
+describe scanning: just say that for any type 'f, if the

 the following form: